Showing 1 - 20 of 29 results

 File 7062: Full Text >

-Lewis and Clark in Washington State
+Lewis and Clark in Washington

 In May 1803, the United States purchased Louisiana from France.
-The doubling of U.S. territory caused President Thomas Jefferson (1743-1826) to send Meriwether Lewis (1774-1809) on a Westward expedition to explore the nation's new piece of real estate.
-The Corps of Discovery was a party of 33 persons, including Sacagawea, a Shohone Indian, and York, an African slave.
+The doubling of U.S. territory caused President Thomas Jefferson (1743-1826) to send Meriwether Lewis (1774-1809) on a westward expedition to explore the nation's new piece of real estate.
+The Corps of Discovery was a party of 33 people, including Sacagawea, a Shohone Indian, and York, an African slave.
 The Corps, under the leadership of Captain Lewis and Captain William Clark (1770-1838), traveled by foot, horse, and watercraft across North America and back again beginning in Wood River, Illinois, in May 1804, and returning to St. Louis, Missouri, in August 1806.
-The period the Corps spent along the Columbia and Snake rivers and at the mouth of the Columbia -- from October 1805 to May 1806 -- was principally within what is now the state of Washington.
+The period the Corps spent along the Columbia and Snake rivers and at the mouth of the Columbia -- from October 1805 to May 1806 -- was principally within what is now the State of Washington.

 File 5556: Full Text >

 Mexican American Women in Washington